Production Brief

 A cleaner way to structure the decision

 The strongest buying process starts by comparing the surrounding variables, not just the core keyword.
-That is especially true when teams are balancing performance expectations against price, MOQ, and a limited sample budget.
+That matters most when teams are balancing performance expectations against price, MOQ, and a limited sample budget.

 - Review how Unit price changes the practical buying decision around pricing tiers.